Guide To Hiking Orderville Canyon: A Great Alternative to The Subway

 As you continue through the canyon, you will enter a trickling tributary of the Virgin River.
 Then you start getting deeper into the water.
 It will be deeper in some places and shallower in others.

-Towards the latter part of the hike, you are in the water the entire time as you make your way into the Narrows.
+Towards the later part of the hike, you are in the water the entire time as you make your way into The Narrows.

 I really appreciated having hiking poles as the day went on and we got deeper into the water.